yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 > bitcoingreen-cli_mn1.sh masternode status

-Run this until you see “message”:Masternode successfully started”.
+Run this until you see `“message”:Masternode successfully started”`.

 Now we must go back to the Pi to complete the final steps of switching on your masternode.